tfpf/mersenne-twister/doc/README.md

 ```C
 void mt19937_drop32(int long long count, struct mt19937_32_t *mt);
 ```
-Advance the state of the pseudorandom number generator.
+Mutate 32-bit MT19937 by advancing its internal state.
 Equivalent to running `mt19937_rand32(mt)` `count` times and discarding the results.
 * `count` Number of steps to advance the state by.
+If not positive, this function has no effect.
-* `mt` MT19937 object to use.
+* `mt` MT19937 object to mutate.
 Optional.
-If not provided, the internal 32-bit MT19937 object is used.
+If not provided, the internal 32-bit MT19937 object is mutated.

 ```C
 void mt19937_drop64(int long long count, struct mt19937_64_t *mt);
 ```
-Advance the state of the pseudorandom number generator.
+Mutate 64-bit MT19937 by advancing its internal state.
 Equivalent to running `mt19937_rand64(mt)` `count` times and discarding the results.
 * `count` Number of steps to advance the state by.
+If not positive, this function has no effect.
-* `mt` MT19937 object to use.
+* `mt` MT19937 object to mutate.
 Optional.
-If not provided, the internal 64-bit MT19937 object is used.
+If not provided, the internal 64-bit MT19937 object is mutated.